American Pie (film): Cast

 American Pie also features Clyde Kusatsu as an English Teacher; Lawrence Pressman as Coach Marshall; Molly Cheek as Jim's Mom; Christina Milian as Band Member; Eden Riegel as Sophomore Chick; John Cho as "Milf" Guy; Sasha Barrese as Courtney; Eric Lively as Albert; Eli Marienthal as Stifler's Younger Brother; and Casey Affleck as Kevin's brother.
-Rock band Blink-182 members Tom DeLonge, Mark Hoppus, and Travis Barker make a cameo appearance as band members watching Nadia's and Jim's livestream.
-(Note: Former Blink-182 member Scott Raynor is incorrectly credited instead of Travis Barker.)
+Cameo appearances include rock band Blink-182 members Tom DeLonge, Mark Hoppus, and Travis Barker, who appear as band members watching Nadia's and Jim's livestream, (Note: Former Blink-182 member Scott Raynor is incorrectly credited instead of Travis Barker.) and Playboy Playmate Stacy Fuson.

 Production

 Development

 Screenwriter Adam Herz was looking to revive the teen sex comedy genre, which previously saw a boom period in the 1980s.
 Using Porky's and Bachelor Party as inspiration, Herz wrote a script that was based on his days at East Grand Rapids High School in Michigan.
 He wanted to make "a teen comedy that talked to kids on their level – which meant making an R-rated movie".

 Spurred on by the box office success of Scream, which signaled the return of teen films, Herz completed the first draft of the script in six weeks.
 The screenplay, tentatively titled Untitled Teenage Sex Comedy That Can Be Made For Under $10 Million That Most Readers Will Probably Hate But I Think You Will Love, sparked a bidding war among studios, which was won by Universal Pictures for $750,000 in 1998.
 Universal tapped Chris and Paul Weitz, who had cowritten the 1998 animated film Antz, to direct the film.
 Said Chris, "We were as surprised as everybody else when we got the gig because we had never directed a frame of film before".
 For American Pie, Chris and Paul shared directing duties, though only Paul remains credited.